MoonlightBureau/CCH/index.markdown

   title: Made With Love
   description: "Our process and passion makes every glass deliver the best modern
     cider tasting experience you can get in the DC area."
+BrewProcess1:
+  number-image:
+  title: Harvest
+  description: "Capitol Cider House is a new cider bar and brewery coming to Petworth May 2018.
+We only selling ciders produced with in 200 miles and our brew’s are made with only local apples and ingredients."
+BrewProcess2:
+    number-image:
+    title: Press
+    description: "Capitol Cider House is a new cider bar and brewery coming to Petworth May 2018.
+We only selling ciders produced with in 200 miles and our brew’s are made with only local apples and ingredients."
+BrewProcess3:
+  number-image:
+  title: Fermentation
+  description: "Capitol Cider House is a new cider bar and brewery coming to Petworth May 2018.
+We only selling ciders produced with in 200 miles and our brew’s are made with only local apples and ingredients."
+BrewProcess4:
+    number-image:
+    title: Brew
+    description: "Capitol Cider House is a new cider bar and brewery coming to Petworth May 2018.
+We only selling ciders produced with in 200 miles and our brew’s are made with only local apples and ingredients."
 layout: home
 ---